 Co-Head, Bacterial Respiratory Infectious Disease Group; Microbiology Lead, Wesfarmers Centre of Vaccines & Infectious Diseases

-Dr Lea-Ann Kirkham is a Senior Research Fellow at the University of Western Australia and an Honorary Fellow at the Telethon Kids Institute where she leads Microbiology research within the Wesfarmers Centre of Vaccines and Infectious Diseases.
-Her vision is to develop improved therapies, including vaccines and vaccine schedules, to significantly reduce the global burden of childhood ear and lung diseases.
+Associate Professor Lea-Ann Kirkham is a Senior Research Fellow at the University of Western Australia and an Honorary Fellow at the Telethon Kids Institute.
+A/Prof Kirkham performed the role of Co-director of the Wesfarmers Centre of Vaccines and Infectious Diseases from 2019 to 2022, and she continues to lead Microbiology research within the Centre.
+A/Prof Kirkham's vision is to develop improved therapies, including vaccines and vaccine schedules, to significantly reduce the global burden of childhood ear and lung diseases.